eyeonus/Trade-Dangerous/README.txt

       Keeps items sorted by price when using --near (otherwise items are listed by distance and then price)

-    --stock-sort
+    --supply-sort
     -S
-      Sorts items by stock available first and then price
+      Sorts items by supply available first and then price

   Example
     trade.py buy --near achenar food